marcomer/SauceTool/README.md

 - The number of lines must be equal to the **Comments** field in the corresponding SAUCE record.
 - Each line must be 64 bytes long.
 - The CommentBlock must be immediately before the SAUCE record.

+## Limitations
+This library is designed for common x86 operating systems (i.e. Windows, MacOS, and Linux), so exotic systems may have unexpected behavior.
+This library relies on the C standard library and POSIX functions.

+Currently, files over 2GB are not supported.

+Checking or validating any of the SAUCE record fields which are marked as *not required* by the [SAUCE Layout table](https://www.acid.org/info/sauce/sauce.htm), with the exception of the `Comments` field, are beyond the scope of this project.

 ## Data Structures